kevinroy007/Sparse_NonLinearVAR_Lasso/README.md

-# NonLinearVAR
+# Sparse NonLinearVAR

- Code for interpretable nonlinear VAR
+ Code for interpretable nonlinear VAR by enforcing sparsity (lasso) on the time lags